MootezElj/myboutique-angular8/README.md

 > ###### Important !
 >
-> Make sure you are in the main folder (**my-boutique-angular-with-spring-microservices**) when logging-in. running the following scripts in the wrong location will make errors.
+> Make sure you are in the main folder (**my-boutique-angular-spring-microservice**) when logging-in. running the following scripts in the wrong location will make errors.